 - Whether list-based posts or how-tos perform best?

 After discovering answers to these questions, you will come to know which titles and which posts are performing best for your website.

 So that you can create variations on such posts or create new posts similar to your top content.
 The ultimate trick is to find out the best content and show variations in that or create new posts with similar content and titles.

 2. Discover the Low Hanging Fruit

 You can come up with some content ideas easily by gathering some low-hanging SEO fruit.
 If you have a search bar on your site, you can find the keywords people are looking for when they visit your site.

-Content and SEO rocks when get together!!
+Content and SEO rock when getting together!!
 Especially, content is vital for ranking well in the SERPs.
-Search Terms report of help you improve the navigation of your site, but it can also help you find gaps in your content.
+Search Terms report help you improve the navigation of your site, but it can also help you find gaps in your content.

 3. Update Existing Content

 Uploading creative content is not enough, you need to update the content regularly in order to get more views.
 Users will bounce your page easily if they find outdated content in your web pages.

 Sort the results by Unique Pageviews or Unique Visits to see how many new visitors your blog posts acquire.
 Then compare these figures to Bounce Rate and Exit Rate.